🌳 How I Publish My Zettelkasten

 Obyde is the secret sauce holding my blog together and I highly recommend it if you’re using markdown and jekyll/hugo. notkmhn the developer, responds quickly and amenably to questions, pull requests, and bug reports.
 They deserve major kudos for this tool.

 Obyde takes a markdown file with frontmatter in one folder and converts it to a jekyll blog post file in another folder.
 The instructions for setup are here.
-Note that under the usage section where it describes the config file, you’ll want to list the assets sub-folder in your vault and list your drafts folder under excluded_subdirectories.
+Note that under the usage section where it describes the config file, you’ll want to list the assets sub-folder in your vault and list your drafts folder under excluded_subdirectories

-What I’ve done is keep the obyde config file in my GithubPages repo, but add it to my .gitignore.
+.
 The benefit is that all of the code related to my blog is in one place (the GithubPages repo), but the relative path to my vault and specific folder names in my vault are not published on the internet.

 Now you’re ready to publish!